parvsharmaa/Web-Crawler/README.md

 ### To use the Web Crawler and SDK via Docker Compose, follow these steps:

 1. Clone the repository to your local machine.
-2. Install Docker and Docker Compose if you haven't already.
+2. Install Docker and Docker Desktop if you haven't already.
-3. Build the Docker images for the Web Crawler and SDK using the provided Dockerfiles.
+3. Build the Docker images for the Web Crawler and SDK using the provided Dockerfiles within sub-directories.
-4. Push the Docker images to Docker Hub or any other container registry.
+5. cd into the root directory of the project i.e. `LYNC-Backend-Developer-Task`
-5. Update the `docker-compose.yml` file with the appropriate image names and tags.
+6. Run `docker-compose up` to start the services and the two servers.
-6. Run `docker-compose up` to start the services.
+7. Access both web crawler (on port 8080) and sdk (on port 3000) using api routes.
-7. At last, Run `docker-compose-down` to stop and remove the container services.
+8. At last, Run `docker-compose-down` to stop and remove the container services.

-### To run the developed system using Docker Hub, you can use the following commands
+### To run Docker Images using Docker Hub, you can use the following commands

 1. For Web Crawler -
    Run `docker run -d -p 8080:8080 parvsharmaa/web-crawler:latest`